Ohior/Ohior/README.md

   </tr>
   <tr>
     <td>
         🚀 &nbsp; I am self taught developer.
-With a College Degree in Social Science📜.
+With a College Degree in Social Science📜.<br/>
+        ⌨ I am currently improving more of my skills on CSharp
     </td>
   </tr>
   <tr>
     <td>
-        🤝🏽 &nbsp; I am looking to Collaborate.... and am currently improving more of my skills on CSharp.
+        🤝🏽 &nbsp; I am looking to Collaborate.... 😁So do not hesitate to ask.
     </td>
   </tr>
   <tr>
     <td>
-        🎭 &nbsp; My hobbies are (Watching movies, Programming, Reading (History), Playing video games(MK,FF,GOW), Listing to music (Country, Reggae)).
+        🎭 &nbsp; My hobbies are (Watching movies, Programming, Reading (History), 🎮Playing video games(MK, FF, GOW), 🎶 Listing to music (Country, Reggae)).
     </td>
   </tr>
   <tr>
     <td>
-        🏀 &nbsp; Skills are Problem solving, Patience, Pondering, Sarcasm, Time management, Focus, Lone Wolf(A wolf is a pack animal, so a lone wolf can work alone as well as with a group).
+        🏀 &nbsp; My skills are Problem solving, I am a Patience guy, 🙄I will not say it is a skill, but I Pondering. 🤡 My Sarcasm gets annoying sometimes.
+I am very efficient int time ⏳ management, I do not talk much, 🤐 so I guess that improves my Focus, I am a Lone Wolf(A wolf is a pack 🐩 animal, so a lone wolf can work alone as well as with a group).
     </td>
   </tr>
   <tr>